acarrico/evaluator/README.md

 testing this).
 If you are following along with a bad version, and you don't want to grab a snapshot, you could probably combine the two files to avoid the error.

+# Day 13 — Lazy Context

+This section's git tag is *lazy-context*

+*Macros that Work Together* adds context by marking and renaming syntax-objects.
+In the model, these operations work deeply, "the mark and rename meta-functions push *Mark* and *Rename* records down to all ctx chains in a syntax object".
+In *Syntactic Abstraction in Scheme*, Dybvig, Heib, and Bruggeman point out that earlier systems added context naively leading to quadradic behavior.
+Rather than applying context to every node eagerly, Dybvig wraps context around nodes, and pushes it down when children are exposed,

+To achieve this, I've replaced the *Stx* structure with *StxLazy* and *StxStrict*.
+I've used *define-type*, *define-match-expander*, and *make-predicate* to imitate the syntax of the original *Stx* struct.
+No changes were required in the rest of the code.

+That is pretty cool.
+It highlights the power of defining syntax in general.
+However, the specific ways the specifications are combined are ad hoc: *define-match-expander* can provide two meanings to an identifier, one in a match context, and one in an expression context, and with the *#:omit-define-syntaxes* keyword, *define-type* can add a third meaning, in a type expression context.
+Racket is getting the job done, but it brings back my reflections in the expander section above, about what context the expander should provide to macros, and what mechanisms for building up syntax should be available, etc. I will again try to ignore these reflections.